SagarChhabriya/Python-Bootcamp/01-module-01-getting-started/session-1.1.md

 - **JIT**-enabled implementations like **PyPy** compile code to native machine code **during execution**, without needing to generate `.pyc` files.
 This allows for faster execution, particularly for frequently executed code, since JIT compilation optimizes performance dynamically.

+## Flavors/Distributions of Python

+1. CPython
+It is the standard flavor of Python.
+It can be used to work with C language Applications.

+2. Jython or JPython
+It is for Java applications.
+It can run on JVM.

+3. Iron Python
+It is for C#/.NET platform.

+4. PyPy
+The main advantage of PyPy is performance will be improved because JIT compiler is available inside PVM.

+5. RubyPython
+For Ruby Platforms.

+6. Anaconda Python
+It is especially designed for handling large volume of data processing.

 ## Session Sumamary